 - 3. Each RPAS pilot is responsible to ensure the following MAAC procedures and requirements have been met prior to commencement of any RPAS operation: - a.
 Any required MAAC manufacturer declaration provisions have been met, including all RPAS technical specifications verified, pilot and crew requirements, and - b.
 All RPA and required equipment have been maintained and all mandatory actions completed before the flight, in accordance with the manufacturer declaration and - c. all paperwork such as pilot declarations, required operating manuals or similar is present, and - d.
 That any required crew members are properly qualified, have made any required declarations and are briefed on the operation. - 4.
+The maximum number of RPAS permitted in the air at any one time is 4 aircraft.
+Pilots may fly in formation provided they agree to do so prior to the flights. - 5.
 Members shall not operate an RPAS at night unless it is brightly lit, weighs less than 25kg, and remains below 400'agl.
-Members shall use the Gatineau weather channel time to determine legal night. - 5.
-Pilots may fly in formation provided they agree to do so. - 6.
-See diagrams below for normal site set-up areas such as parking, spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
-The MAAC required buffer distances at this site are: - a.
-7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking.
+Members shall use the Tillsonburg weather channel to determine legal night - 6.
+See site maps below for normal site set-up areas such as parking, spectator areas, pit, or assembly areas, and start-up/run-up areas. - 7.
+MAAC required buffer distances are variable and at this site are: - a.
+7m from flight line to pilot stations, 10m from flight line to pits, and 30m from flight line to spectator and parking. - 8.
+All models will be assembled in the pit or designated assembly area.
+Unpowered testing of controls and failsafe may occur here as well.
+All pilots shall ensure that fail-safe settings are set for their aircraft.
+These should be tested and verified in accordance with manufacturer's instructions.
+As a minimum throttle setting must return to idle in the event of a lost radio link / connection.

-- 8. After assembling the RPAS, the pilot will perform a range test before the first flight. - 9.
+- 9. All powered testing must occur in a startup area.
 All models, including electric powered models, will be restrained before being armed or started in the designated startup areas. - 10.
-See diagrams below for flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation. - a.
-No flying over adjacent road or nearby structures, these are in the NO-fly zone. - b.
-Must remain 30m from the road or structures. - c.
-No flying is permitted during grass cutting and field maintenance. - 11.
+See diagram below for the Flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation. - a.
+Any control line flying must occur in the runway area of the flying field in front of the pilot flight stations. - b.
+Members shall not use the control line circle if any RPAS activities are occurring, without permission of the pilots present.
+Conversely, RPAS pilots shall not start or make flight ready any RPAS until the control line circle has finished their current flight - c.
+Grass cutting or field maintenance activities will be given priority over flying activities.
+Pilots shall yield to these activities until grass cutting or maintenance is completed. - 11.
 The following are the site take-off, approach, landing and recovery procedures: - a.
 Pilots, or their spotter, shall call out all model movements. - b.
 Hand launching and bungee launching shall be done in agreement with any pilots flying normally off to one side of the pilot stations/dock. - c.
 Pilots shall take off into the prevailing winds, or otherwise in agreement with all pilots flying. - d.
 No person shall proceed past abeam the pilot stations without permission of other pilots flying. - e.
 The recovery of downed models in the flying area shall not be done without the agreement of all pilots flying.
 Thereafter no new models may take-off until the downed model is recovered.
 No flying directly over the recovery crew.